 I was isolated from my family.
 I felt like I had no one.
 My friends weren’t welcome, so they never came around.
 He made it clear that they weren’t welcome.
 And then it started getting more physical and aggressive.

 I grabbed my hidden credit card and cell phone, googled domestic violence shelters in the area and I left.
-Luckily, my mom let me stay with her and the next day, I went to Safe Haven Ministries.
+Luckily, my mom let me stay with her and the next day, I went to a domestic violence shelter.

 They were amazing and welcomed me with open arms.
 They made sure that they advocated for my decisions, not necessarily decisions that they wanted to push on me.
 They also educated me on all of the different ways that I was being controlled and abused that I didn’t really see.
 Because you don’t see it.
 Your judgment is clouded.
 Your confidence is diminished.
 It’s been taken away from you for so long that you don’t know what you’re doing.
 You don’t know how to make decisions for yourself.